symfony/symfony/UPDATE.md

         * `channel`: to register it only for one logging channel (exclusive with `handler`)
         * `method`: The method used to process the record (`__invoke` is used if not set)

+    * The email_prototype for the `SwiftMailerHandler` only accept a service id now.

+        * Before:

+            email_prototype: @acme_demo.monolog.email_prototype

+        * After:

+            email_prototype: acme_demo.monolog.email_prototype

+          or if you want to use a factory for the prototype:

+            email_prototype:
+                id:     acme_demo.monolog.email_prototype
+                method: getPrototype

 * To avoid security issues, HTTP headers coming from proxies are not trusted anymore by default (like `HTTP_X_FORWARDED_FOR`, `X_FORWARDED_PROTO`, and `X_FORWARDED_HOST`).
 If your application is behind a reverse proxy, add the